nakmuaycactus/LabOps/README.md

 - Terraform is used to provision virtual machines based on Packer's exported iso files.
 - Ansible is used to apply post-provisioning to Terraform's provisioned machines.

+### Featured VMs

+* Rocky Linux
+  * Configured to have Packer, Terraform, and Ansible for recursive provisioning - This VM can act as the control node for the lab.
+* Ubuntu Linux
+  * Includes an intentionally vulnerable web app with vulnerabilities like susceptibility to SQLi, web shell uploads and brute force attacks.
+  * The VM is additionally set up with different logging types and technology, including Auditd, Auditbeat, Falco, and Apache logging.
+* Kali Linux
+* Windows Server 2022
+* Windows 10
+* Windows Server 2016

 ## Project Setup

 A small amount of work goes into getting this project to work